roads/web-experiment-tutorial/tutorial_part2_server.md

 The code should be executed after you have moved to the directory level where the directory `\web-tutorial` resides.
 The argument "v0" indicates that the web files are being uploaded using the configuration file `_v0.config.py`.

 ### Configuration File
 The configuration file is where we will store server credentials, AWS credentials, and experiment parameters.
-If you open `_v0.config.py` you will see three different sets of vairables.
+If you open `_v0.config.py` you will see three different sets of variables.
 The first set of variables store server information and credentials (username, password, ipaddr, port), These are filled out with the same information that you would use for an SSH session.
 The second set of variables define the URL of the website (htdocsUrl) and indicate the location of the web files on the server (htdocsPath).
 Note that in this setup, the directory name of the website should be the same as the last part of the URL.
 The last set of variables is stored in the dictionary `expConfig`.
 The variable `expConfig' holds basic information basic information (`codeVersion`, `website`, `htdocsUrl`) as well as experiment paramters.
 For example, we have moved the variables `nScreen` and `debugOn` from being hard-coded in `index.html` to  `_v0.config.py`.
 An advantage of using configuration files is that you can parameterize your experiment and create different experiment versions using different configuration files.

 The information contained in the configuration file is loaded by the server and provided to the webpage using Common Gateway Interface (CGI) scripts stored in the directory `cgi-bin`.
 The `index.html` file has been modified to load the configuration file.